Skip to main content

 Advanced Email Verification

-For comprehensive email validation beyond format checking, you’ll need to integrate with external services using a Webhook block:
+For comprehensive email validation beyond format checking, you’ll need to integrate with external services using an HTTP Request block:

 • Email deliverability services